yangdanny97/chocopy-python-compiler/README.md

 To provide some memory safety, string/list indexing have bounds checking and list operations have a null-check.
 Unlike the WASM backend, bounds checking and null checks have their own error messages and display a line number similar to assertions.

-Error handling is done using the `setjmp`/`longjmp` strategy, with the line of the error/assertion used as the argument for `longjmp`.
+Error handling is done using the `setjmp`/`longjmp` strategy, with the error code and line saved in global variables.

 ## FAQ